Uniqueness Properties for Discrete equations and Carleman estimates: Introduction

 On the other hand, all the arguments can be adapted to the stationary case, where now we consider functions $u\in\ell^2(\mathbb{Z}^d)$ such that

 so we also have a lower bound in the ring $\{R-2<|j|<R+1\}$ and a uniqueness result.
-In this case, it seems that the result obtained (see Corollary 3.1) can be improved, although we will see here that with this method this is not the case.
-Furthermore, in \cite{bk} it is proved a lower bound for solutions to the continuous elliptic problem but instead of the ring $\{R-2<|j|<R+1\}$, the lower bound is attained in a ball of radius 1 centered at some point of the sphere of radius $R$.
+However, one may expect to improve our results (see Corollary \ref{cor31}) although our methods can not give such an improvement.
+Furthermore, a lower bound for solutions to the continuous elliptic problem is proved in \cite{bk} but, instead of the ring $\{R-2<|j|<R+1\}$, the lower bound is attained in a ball of radius 1 centered at some point of the sphere of radius $R$.
 In that paper it is pointed out that such a lower bound is not known in the discrete setting and it is most likely to be false, since one can extend the identically 0 function in a ball in such a way that its discrete Laplacian is zero but the extended function is not zero.
-For the sake of completeness, we will construct an example of a $\ell^2(\mathbb{Z}^2)$ solution to $\Delta_d u_j+V_ju_j=0$ with bounded potential that is 1 at the origin but vanishes on a ball of fixed radius centered at a sphe re of ra dius $R$, for $R$ large enough.
+For the sake of completeness, we will construct an example of a $\ell^2(\mathbb{Z}^2)$ solution to $\Delta_d u_j+V_ju_j=0$ with bounded potential that is 1 at the origin but vanishes on a ball of fixed radius centered at a sphere of radius $R$, for $R$ large enough.

 Nevertheless, the same method explained here can be used in the continuous setting, and as an easy application one can get uniqueness properties for solutions to the elliptic problem $\Delta u+Vu=0$, assuming that the potential is bounded and that a solution decays faster than $e^{-\eta |x|^{4/3}}$ for some $\eta>0$, which coincides with the sharp result proved in \cite{m}.